beautiful/example/README.markdown

 ```
 git clone https://github.com/Beautiful/Example.git beautiful-example
-cd beautiful
+cd beautiful-example
 git update --init --recursive
 ```

 Then set up an web server such as Apache to serve the `public` directory included in this repository.
+If you use anything other than Apache you will want to port the .htaccess contents to your servers equivalent.

 Now go to the location in a browser to see the example working.